robashton/blog/input/pages/Purerl updates - Typed routes in Stetson/content.markdown

 ```

-Urgh, so we've got *:isbn* as a binding in our route, which we're pulling out as a *Maybe String* in our init handler, more hand waving here than at a parade.
+Urgh, so we've got *:isbn* as a binding in our route, which we're pulling out as a *Maybe String* in our init handler, more hand waving here than at a Tory party conference.
 To compound matters, our client is building these urls like so

 ```haskell